-Prerequisite, ART 221 or permission of the instructor.
+Prerequisite: ART 221 or permission of the instructor.
+(Second semester-2004, 2006/3 credits)

-Painting in Northern Europe from the art of the French courts in the late 13th century through the 16th century in the Netherlands and Germany.
+Painting in Northern Europe from the art of the French courts in the late thirteenth century through the sixteenth century in the Netherlands and Germany.
 Field trips to the Walters Art Gallery and the National Gallery of Art.